redis/hiredis/README.md

 for a command is non-`NULL`, the memory is free'd immediately following the callback: the reply is only valid for the duration of the callback.

-All pending callbacks are called with a `NULL` reply when the context encountered an error.
+All pending callbacks are called with a `NULL` reply when the context encountered an error, so you can assume that for every asynchronous command sent there is always a callback called (possibly with a NULL reply object).

 ### Disconnecting